 Carved pumpkins look their best one to two days after carving, and without some care, rarely look good after seven days.
 If you want to keep your pumpkin all-natural, we recommend waiting until October 27th to carve it, otherwise, here are some tips to keeping your pumpkin designs fresh.

 - Make sure your hands and any tools are both clean and sanitized.
-Then wipe the outside of the pumpkin down with bleach before making the first cut.
+Then wipe the outside of the pumpkin down with disinfectant before making the first cut.

-- Once carved, you can keep your pumpkin fresh for up to a week by wiping the inside and cut areas with bleach, spraying with a household cleaning spray that includes bleach, or using one of the pumpkin sprays available in craft or party stores.
+- Once carved, you can keep your pumpkin fresh for up to a week by wiping or spraying the inside and cut areas with disinfectant, or using one of the pumpkin sprays available in craft or party stores.

-- If a pumpkin starts to shrivel or get moldy, you can soak it for a couple of hours in a bucket of water to revive it.
-Add 2 teaspoons of bleach for every gallon of water, for disinfecting purposes.
+- If a pumpkin starts to shrivel or get moldy, you can soak it for a couple of hours in a bucket of water and disinfectant to revive it.

 - To light up your carved pumpkin for more than one night, use a battery-operated candle or small flashlight instead of a candle.
 This will prevent soot and heat damage that could shorten the pumpkin's lifespan.

 Now all you need is a design to get carving!